umontreal-simul/latticetester/NOTES.md

 ## Urgent work
 - Have examples (usage of most functions on a simple basis)
-  - One on basis/dual basis construction
   - One on Weights???
 - Update the doc to be publishable
-  - Finish documentation on Weight classes, Lacunary and Rank1Lattice/IntLattice
+  - Finish documentation on Weight classes and Rank1Lattice/IntLattice
   - Re-read what has been done to fit with the pdf guide.
-- Implement upper bounds as in Cohn and Elkies and look for higher dimensions
 - Build projections basis and dual basis
-- Benchmark our LLL implementation
 - Check if LLL can be done with all norms.
+- Can redLLLNTL convert to ZZ if we pass matrix of long type instead of calling our algorithm?
+We should test which is faster instead of printing a warning.

 ## New features
+- Implement upper bounds as in Cohn and Elkies and look for higher dimensions
 - Choose a license
 - Implement the P_alpha calculation
 - Test current implementation for supported types combinations